europer/Logitech-G29-Load-Cell/README.md

 Red dotted line gamma = 4, Blue dotted line gamma = 0.25 and black line gamma = 1 = linear

 Then the break needed a dead zone, means your break don’t start at zero Kg but at example 0.2 Kg.
-Then the break needed a max load = 100% break, so if you hit the break more than max load = 100% break Then I did read in IRacing the max load = 100% could be reduced to a %, let’s say 80%, means if you break at max load = 100% (normally) it would be 80%, so I also implemented this (never know if I will do IRacing but anyway good to have)
+Then the break needed a max load = 100% break, so if you hit the break more than max load => 100% break.
+Then I did read in IRacing that the max load = 100% could be reduced to a %, let’s say 80%, means if you break at max load = 100% (normally) it would be 80%, so I also implemented this (never know if I will do IRacing but anyway good to have).
-Then I wanted to send on the air serial commands to the ESP32 to change parameter for my breaking if trimming was needed.
+Then I wanted to send over the air serial commands to the ESP32 to change parameter for my breaking if trimming was needed during the race (rather between the race or qualifying).
-Then of course encloser for the brake system and for the ESP32 and HX711 (see 3D files)
+Then of course encloser for the brake system and for the ESP32/HX711 (see 3D files)

 That is all in a nut-shell.

-Im an engineer and not a programmer so could be that my programming is dirty so I do not mind if somebody would pimp it up, but it works and it works like a charm.
+Im an engineer and not a programmer so could be that my programming is dirty, so I do not mind if somebody would pimp it up, but it works and it works like a charm.

 # Circuit/Wiring/PCB